morerokk/IreNFist/README.md

 You can also suggest it be added on the Issues page or on the MWS page, but I'm not likely to take suggestions if the weapon isn't sufficiently interesting.

 # Beta Features
 This mod has beta features that can be enabled in the options.
-The current beta features are:
-* **New Assaults:** The entire police force has been given a makeover in the classic style.
-Enemies will now greatly resemble that of pre-Hoxton Housewarming, both in variety, damage output and numbers.
+There are currently no beta-only features.